txpipe/oura/book/src/sinks/README.md

 - [Terminal](terminal.md): a sink that outputs events into stdout with fancy coloring
 - [Kakfa](kafka.md): a sink that sends each event into a Kafka topic
+- [Elasticsearch](elastic.md): a sink that writes events into an Elasticsearch index or data stream.

 New sinks are being developed, information will be added in this documentation to reflect the updated list.
 Contributions and feature request are welcome in our [Github Repo](https://github.com/txpipe/oura).